asash/transformers-for-recsys-tutorial/README.md

 ### Citing the Tutorial.

-If you use information from this tutorial in your work, please cite the work:
+If you use information from this tutorial in your work, please cite us:

 ```
 @InProceedings{petrov2024transformers,